All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 BPC-157, the most talked-about healing peptide, has hundreds of studies in animal models showing impressive results for tissue repair.
 Tendon healing, gut lining repair, nerve regeneration, and anti-inflammatory effects have all been demonstrated in rodents.
 But the human clinical trial data is extremely thin.
 A few small studies exist, primarily from research groups in Croatia where BPC-157 was originally discovered.
 The gap between animal evidence and human proof is the single biggest criticism of BPC-157, and it is a valid one.

 TB-500 is in a similar position.
 Strong animal data, limited human studies.
-It has been used extensively in veterinary medicine, particularly for racehorses, where it is actually banned by racing authorities due to its performance-enhancing effects.
+It has been used extensively in veterinary medicine, particularly for racehorses, where it is actually banned by racing authorities due to its performance-improving effects.
 That veterinary track record provides some indirect evidence of efficacy, but it is not the same as clinical trials in humans.

 The doctor notes that absence of evidence is not evidence of absence.
 Many of these peptides may work exactly as practitioners claim.
 But without proper clinical trials, we cannot be sure about optimal dosing, long-term safety, or which patient populations benefit most.
 This is a nuanced position that the segment handles well.